 Gift of Life coordinates the recovery of organs and tissues for transplant.
-The complex process involves collaborating with highly skilled medical professionals at many different levels.
+The complex organ and tissue donation and transplant process involves collaborating with highly skilled medical professionals at many different levels.

-Working in partnership with healthcare teams and other medical professionals, we provide extensive and compassionate services to help ensure every opportunity for donation and transplantation.
-This is essential as only about 2.5 percent of all patients die in a manner that allows for the possibility of a life-saving organ donation.
+Working in partnership with healthcare teams and other medical professionals, Gift of Life provides extensive and compassionate services to help ensure every opportunity for donation and transplantation.
+This is essential as only about 2 percent of all patients die in a manner that allows for the possibility of a life-saving organ donation.

 The process begins with the decision to say “yes” to life-saving donation.

 You can make that decision now by registering to become an organ and tissue donor.
-Register now!
+Register as an organ donor now!